tinegachris/course_zephyr_rtos_rpi_4b/docs/chapter_01_course_introduction/README.md

 **Goal:** Establish core knowledge and development environment

 * Course overview and motivation
-* Introduction to Zephyr ecosystem and installation
+* Introduction to the Zephyr ecosystem and installation
 * Build system mastery (West, CMake, configuration)
 * Core RTOS concepts and Zephyr fundamentals